wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 * `<~>` - Hamming distance (binary vectors)
 * `<%>` - Jaccard distance (binary vectors)

-In order to find the best one for your case is to try out all of them, experiment and measure which one is the most suitable for you.
+In order to find the best one for your case, you should try out all of them, experiment, and measure which one is the most suitable for you.

 The `jsonString.toObject<List<T>>()` function code on the `String` object is an extension method (this is Kotlin's ability to add additional method to a class that is not part of the current codebase):